-The Company's investment portfolio is managed by the Investment Team in accordance with the Company's Investment Management Framework.
-The Framework requires, among other guidelines, that the portfolio(s) backing reserves is invested in a manner expected to be reflective of the company's risk tolerances and liquidity requirements to ensure that claims can be paid on a timely basis.
-The Company currently invests the majority of surplus assets in its multi-strategy investment, which is highly diversified, highly liquid and has historically demonstrated a lower volatility and low correlation when compared with public equity markets (as proxied by the S&P 500 index).
+The Company's investment portfolio is managed by the Investments function in accordance with the Company's Investment Management Framework ("the Framework") and its Asset Liability Management Policy.
+The Framework requires, among other guidelines, that the portfolio(s) backing reserves is invested in a manner expected to be reflective of the Company's risk tolerances and liquidity requirements to ensure that claims can be paid on a timely basis.
+The Company currently invests majority of surplus assets in its multi-strategy investment, which is highly diversified, highly liquid and has historically demonstrated a lower volatility and low correlation when compared with public equity markets (as proxied by the S&P 500 index).
 Management oversees the fund's volatility by monitoring rolling 1-year standard deviations as well as shorter term volatility measures.

-The guidelines, as set out in the Investment Management Framework, are reviewed on an annual or ad hoc basis if any significant deviations have occurred that affect the financial markets or if the risk appetite and tolerances of the Company change.
+The guidelines, as set out in the Framework, are reviewed on at least an annual basis to determine if any significant deviations have occurred that affect the financial markets and whether changes are warranted as a result of changes to the Company's risk appetite and tolerances.

 e.
-Stress Testing and Sensitivity Analysis to Assess Material Risks to comply with the contractual obligations of the organization and regulatory requirements.
+Stress Testing and Sensitivity Analysis to Assess Material Risks